 There are some requirements to be able to withdraw your KiwiSaver.
 In order to withdraw some or all of it you must:

-- have contributed at least 3% of your income to a KiwiSaver scheme for at least three years;
+- have been a KiwiSaver scheme member for at least three years;

 - be buying your first home.

 To get the additional subsidy, you must also: